Darrell Figgis: Internment and 1917 by-election

 Although he did not participate in the 1916 Easter Rising, Figgis was arrested and interned by the British authorities between 1916 and 1917 in Reading Gaol.
 His wife Millie wrote to The New Age, detailing her husband's conditions in jail and what she saw as the excessively broad terms by which he was interned under the Defence of the Realm Act 1914.
 After his release, Figgis returned to Ireland.
 At the 1917 Sinn Féin Ardfheis he and Austin Stack were elected Honorary Secretaries of the party.
 The conference saw Éamon de Valera replace Arthur Griffith as President of the party.
 Griffith and Michael O'Flanagan became Vice-Presidents.
 Two Honorary Treasurers were also elected, W. T. Cosgrave and Laurence Ginnell.
 This duality of offices reflected the coalition nature of Sinn Féin between those of the constitutional tradition, and those who advocated a more militarist approach.
-Shortly after, Figgis was one of four recently released internees who travelled to the South Longford constituency to campaign for Joseph McGuinness in the by-election caused by the death of John Phillips.
+Shortly after, Figgis was one of four recently released internees who travelled to campaign for Joseph McGuinness in the 1917 South Longford by-election caused by the death of John Phillips.
 The overwhelming victory of the Sinn Féin candidate over the Irish Parliamentary Party nominee marked the beginning of the eclipse of the latter party by the former party.
 In May 1918, Figgis was arrested for his alleged part in the spurious German Plot a second time and again deported to England.
 In 1918, he became editor of the newspaper The Republic.